lnxwizard/rpg/README.md

 `-number`: Chance to add numbers to your password.
 (0123456789)

 `-special`: Chance to add special characters to your password.
 This argument contains the special characters `!`, `@`, `#`, `$`, `%`, `^`, `&`, `*`, `(`, `)`, `_`, `-`, `+`, `=`, `[`, `]`, `{`, `}`, `|`, `;`, `:`, `,`, `.`, `<`, `>` and `?`.

+`-repo`: Opens GitHub repository of rpg in your browser.

+`-h`, `--help`: Prints help message of rpg.

 ### Examples
 - Command: